 “No,” Gormund says.
 “Just a boy.”

-The King in the Mountain, you want to tell this man.
-You have fire in your veins.
+The King in the Mountain, I want to tell this man.
+I have fire in my veins.
 Fire burns.
 But this man is too far gone.
-All your revelation would offer him is a funeral pyre.
+All my revelation would offer him is a funeral pyre.

 “But you’re looking after him?”